lucono/karma-test-explorer/docs/documentation.md

 `karmaTestExplorer.containerMode` | Enables additional support for easier testing when running in a container.
 Can be either `auto` (the default when not set), `enabled`, or `disabled`
 `karmaTestExplorer.logLevel` | Sets the level of logging detail produced in the output panel of the extension.
 More detailed levels such as the `debug` level can be helpful when troubleshooting issues with running Karma or the extension
 `karmaTestExplorer.karmaLogLevel` | Sets the level of logging detail for the Karma server in its output channel, which can be helpful when troubleshooting issues with running Karma or the extension
+`karmaTestExplorer.karmaReporterLogLevel` | Sets the level of logging detail for the Karma Test Explorer reporter which logs additional details to the Karma server log related to the processing of test and browser events in Karma.
+This can be helpful when troubleshooting issues with how test and browser events are being processed in Karma and exchanged with the Karma Test Explorer.
+Set this to `disable` in order to not log any additional output from the reporter into the Karma server logs

 <a href="#contents"><img align="right" height="24" src="img/back-to-top.png"></a>